 Project update: Staff met with a group of residents and stakeholders on August 21st, for a meeting focused on housing issues.
 In addition to housing, residents expressed thoughts on other issues, the group's name, people who were missing, and ideas for future meetings.
 A compilation of past plan recommendations was created for the meetings, as will be posted on the website in September.
 Visit the Story Map Existing Conditions page or the online engagement site.

 For the Garfield Green Line South station, CMAP is working with community groups and the Regional Transportation Authority (RTA) to update the Community Work Plan put together by Elevated Chicago, with the specific goal of continuing the progress of turning the station into a community asset.
 The project team will also review past plan recommendations to understand where progress has been made, and where barriers remain.

-The project seeks to understand the impact that decades of disinvestment have had and work to change the narrative around a community with strong, positive amenities – including Washington Park, XS Tennis, Sweetwater Foundation, and DuSable Museum.
+The project seeks to understand the impact that decades of disinvestment have had and work to change the narrative around a community with strong, positive amenities – including Washington Park, local businesses, XS Tennis, Sweetwater Foundation, and DuSable Museum.

 The Elevated eHubs are generally grouped into four geographies: Logan Square Blue Line station, California Pink Line station, Kedzie/Lake Green Line and Kedzie-Homan Blue Line (Kedzie Corridor) stations, and 51st Street, Garfield, and 63rd Street Green Line stations.
 This LTA project will be working specifically with the Garfield Green Line South station.